Tim Mixon

 Timothy Mixon (born July 8, 1984) is an American former football cornerback.
 He was originally signed by the Seattle Seahawks as an undrafted free agent in 2007.
 He played college football at California.

 Mixon was also a member of the Chicago Bears, Cleveland Browns, and New England Patriots.

-Early years
+Early life

 He played high school football at Dominguez High School in Compton.